bvbohnen/x4-projects/API Functions.md

     - If not given, defaults to the id.
   * description = ""
     - String, mouseover text use for the key in the menu.
+  * category = null
+    - String, optional category heading to use in the menu.
+    - Hotkeys are displayed by sorted categories first, then sorted names.
   * onPress = null
     - Callback cue when the combo final key is pressed.
   * onRelease = null